oknoorap/json-realtime/README.md

 # :pencil: JSON Realtime
-Read and Write JSON realtime.
+Read and Write JSON in realtime.